 I feel it is true that the beauty of art is indeed in the eye of the beholder, yet it is something else to just observe and perceive without any judgment (positive or negative).
 Rather seeing for the sake of seeing, taking in the energy of the creation.

-Another important aspect of the artist archetype that can be related to every day life is the idea of creative vs reactive, (more on this in a future blog).
+Another important aspect of the artist archetype that can be related to every day life is the idea of creative vs reactive.
 Responding to situations or challenges in life with a creative perspective has the ability to transform energy, whereas if we respond from reactivity this can implode our energy causing inner turmoil and therefore also affect our outer world.

 Written by Laura Naomi

 image credits: logan weaver on Unsplash, Amauri mejia on Unsplash and craig whitehead on Unsplash